-Vemurafenib revealed no evidence of teratogenicity in rat embryo/fetuses at doses up to 250 mg/kg/day (approximately 1.3 times the human clinical exposure based on AUC) or rabbit embryo/fetuses at doses up to 450 mg/kg/day (approximately 0.6 times the human clinical exposure based on AUC).
-Fetal drug levels were 3-5% of maternal levels, indicating that vemurafenib has the potential to be transmitted from the mother to the developing fetus.
-There are no adequate and well controlled studies in pregnant women.
-Women of childbearing potential and men should be advised to use appropriate contraceptive measures during ZELBORAF therapy and for at least 2 months after discontinuation of ZELBORAF.
-If this drug is used during pregnancy or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus.
+- 239 Animal Data - Vemurafenib showed no evidence of developmental toxicity in rat fetuses at doses up to 250 mg/kg/day - 241 (approximately 1.3 times the clinical exposure at 960 mg twice daily based on AUC) or rabbit fetuses at - 242 doses up to 450 mg/kg/day (approximately 0.6 times the clinical exposure at 960 mg twice daily based on - AUC).
+Fetal drug levels were 3-5% of maternal levels, indicating that vemurafenib has the potential to be - transmitted from the mother to the developing fetus.

+8.2 Lactation